gabors-data-analysis/gabors-data-analysis.github.io/_pages/second-edition.md

 {% include base_path %}

+The second edition, planned for early 2025 will focus on correcting errors, improving some explanations and adding minor edits overall.
+There may be a single new chapter.

 ## Error correction

 The most important plan will be correcting typos and errors based on the [errata page](/errata/).